DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-03-31-dashboard-changes.md

 2. Information about updating your contact information (moved from the right)
 3. Your previous applications (if there were any)

-The current applications are still shown each in a separate summary box, however the course name and provider name are both shown in the header, rather than on separate rows.
+Current applications are still shown each in a separate summary box, however the course name and provider name are now both shown in the header, rather than on separate rows.

 Actions candidates can take, such as withdrawing from a course or responding to an offer, are shown on a separate line at the bottom.
 This allows us to add extra context.